amschel99/rift-web/README.md

 - eruda: mobile debug tool
 - sass: styles (scss transform to css)

-*** Please prefer using these dependencies, inclued additional dependencies only where/when necessary ***
+*** Please prefer using these dependencies, include additional dependencies only where/when necessary ***

 #### Style guide